If you're new to the World of Hyatt and aren't sure what perks you get…

 Jeff and I spent a week in Cancun celebrating our 26th anniversary at the Grand Hyatt Playa del Carmen, Andaz Mayakoba, and the Hyatt Ziva Cancun.
 We also visited Thompson Playa del Carmen and Thompson Beach House.

 Although we spent 4 days at Miraval Arizona last year, Hyatt Ziva Cancun was our first true all-inclusive experience.
 Hyatt Ziva Cancun is an all-inclusive family friendly hotel.

 I know what you’re thinking, “Why are you spending your anniversary at Hyatt Ziva Cancun, the family hotel instead of Hyatt Zilara Cancun, the adults-only hotel?”

 Hyatt Ziva Cancun’s adults-only section, onsite craft brewery, and multiple restaurants sold us.

 An all-inclusive vacation doesn’t come cheap.
 One night at an all-inclusive resort can cost $300 or more.
-But thanks to travel hacking we paid $0. 🙂 Here’s how you can do it too!
+But thanks to travel hacking our stay was free.
+Yep, we paid $0. 🙂 Here’s how you can do it too!